jrmhaig/battleships/README.md

-battleships
+Battleships
 ===========

-The game of battleships
+The game of battleships created as an exercise in TDD.